 Peill + Putzler UFO Pendant Lamp

-Materials: Hand blown clear green and brown crystal glass, white on the inside (incamiciato).
+Materials: UFO/witch hat style lamp made of hand blown clear green and brown crystal glass.
+White on the inside (incamiciato).
 Plastic canopy, Bakelite or metal socket.

 Cord Length: 60 cm / 23.62’’